 The CW Nancy Drew series is the third TV adaptation and has recently been renewed for a second season.

 Nancy is now on her gap year before going to college, working as a waitress at a local diner.
 As opposed to solving different mysteries in every episode, Nancy sets out to solve a murder that she and her friends accidentally witness, and are now suspects to.
-How does it end?
-Well, catch the season one finale on The CW on March 11!

 Before we wrap up this list of the best private investigator TV shows, Sherlock needs an honorable mention, too.

 Sherlock Holmes is also another household name as a private detective.
 There have been plenty of movies and TV shows based on the famous literary character, but 2010’s Sherlock is one for the records.
 There are four seasons, each with three episodes.
-That’s practically feature film-length!
+That’s practically a feature film-length!

 There have been recent rumors of a possible fifth season, with the creators having mentioned it in passing in interviews.
-However, there has been no official confirmation due to conflicting filming schedules of Benedict Cumberbatch and Martin Freeman (Holmes and Dr. Watson, respectively).
+However, there has been no official confirmation due to the conflicting filming schedules of Benedict Cumberbatch and Martin Freeman (Holmes and Dr. Watson, respectively).
 While waiting for any updates on that, you can watch the first four seasons on Netflix!